ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 }
 ```

-Because we have enabled `babel-cli` earlier we have access to the babel-node executable, which will transform all code before running it through nodemon.
+Because `babel-cli` has been applied earlier, we have access to the babel-node executable, which transforms all of the code before running it through nodemon.
 Optionally, for the finishing touch we could update generated by the `express` files.
-Basically, we need three things to do:
+Basically, we need to accomplish the following three things:

 * substitute the things like
 `var routes = require('./routes/index')` to  `import routes from './routes/index'`